cloudposse/docs/content/geodesic/module/with-terraform.md

 ---
-title: "Using Geodesic Modules with Terraform"
+title: "Using Geodesic with Terraform"
 description: "Learn how to use a Geodesic Module to manage resources using Terraform"
 weight: -1
 ---
 {{% dialog type="warning" icon="fa fa-exclamation-circle" title="Prerequisites" %}}
-Make sure you have [created a Geodesic Module](/geodesic/module/usage/) before continuing with these steps.
+Make sure you have [created a Geodesic Module](/geodesic/module/) before continuing with these steps.
 {{% /dialog %}}

 {{% dialog type="important" icon="fa fa-exclamation-triangle" title="Important" %}}